amethyst/rfcs/rfcs/0002-assetid.md

 # Summary
 [summary]: #summary

 AssetID is a unified way to reference any loadable asset in Amethyst.
-It proposes an AssetID enum with variants for v4 UUID (AssetUUID), a file path (PathBuf) or a custom URI format ().
+It proposes an AssetID enum with variants for v4 UUID (AssetUUID), a file path (PathBuf) or a custom URI format (see [Unresolved Questions](#unresolved-questions)).

 Note that this is the first part in a series of RFCs I intend to write that details the technical aspects of my earlier [Asset Pipeline](https://github.com/amethyst/amethyst/issues/875) proposal.

 # Motivation
 [motivation]: #motivation
-Why are we doing this?
-What use cases does it support?
-What is the expected outcome?

 To realize the vision of the Asset Pipeline it will be important to be able to address loadable assets in a more powerful way than with a filesystem path.
-Container formats such as GLTF and FBX can benefit from AssetID where an ID can be generated for each loadable asset within the file.
+Container formats such as GLTF and FBX can benefit from AssetID where an ID can be generated for each loadable asset within the file as opposed to referencing the entire source file.
-It is also essential for cross-file references to be done by UUID for Amethyst to handle renaming or moving of files without breaking these references.
+It is also essential that cross-file references use UUID for Amethyst to handle renaming or moving of files without breaking these references.

 The primary benefit of AssetID is to make it easier to write tools for Amethyst that handle assets.
-With a unified system for identifying assets, we can build a unified system for loading assets or metadata about assets which is super useful when building tools.
+With a unified system for identifying assets, we can build a unified system for loading assets or metadata about assets which is super useful when creating editors and visualisers.

 # Guide-Level Explanation
 [guide-level-explanation]: #guide-level-explanation